Percy Foreman: Career

 In 1966, Foreman received the Golden Plate Award of the American Academy of Achievement.
+In April 1968 he appeared in a CBS news special, The Trial Lawyer, alongside his fellow lawyers Melvin Belli, F. Lee Bailey, and Edward Bennett Williams, where they discussed the merits and demerits of trial by jury.
 He went on to become one of the best known trial lawyers in Texas, with the Texas Criminal Defense Lawyers Association creating the Percy Foreman Lawyer of the Year Award in 1984.